Seat

 2018 Seat Leon

 CarHunch analysed 21,228 real MOT records for the 2018 Seat Leon.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2018 SEAT LEON passes its MOT significantly better than the UK average, with an 86.6% first-time pass rate against the national 80%—a solid reliability indicator.
 However, 26.7% of these vehicles have recorded a dangerous defect at some point, which is well above the typical threshold and represents a genuine buyer concern worth investigating on any used example you view.